featherart/git_resources/README.txt

 \_/   \_/\_\\_/\____\\_/  \|\____/(_)

-to initialize a new repository, first go to http://www.github.com/your_git_name in your web browser and create a repo from your account.
+To initialize a new repository, first go to http://www.github.com/your_git_name in your web browser and create a repo from your account.

 then at the command line type: